kauedesousa/kauedesousa/README.md

 ### Want to do your research with me?

-Send me an email if you are interested in my work and want some mentorship.
+Send me an email <k dot desousa at cgiar dot org> if you are interested in my work and want some mentorship.
 We have access to plenty of data from on-farm trials around the world.
 Innitially, we can provide in-kind support (our time, data and expertise).
 However, scholarships or consultantships can be discussed once a research question or any other work matches the goals of our projects.
 Here some topic/questions that I can highlight.

 - Impact of climate variability on crop variety performance (i.e. groundnut in Tanzania, sweetpotato in Ghana, sorghum in Tanzania and Nigeria, beans in Tanzania, cowpea in Nigeria, etc.)
 - Curation of on-farm trial data in Africa, Latin America and Asia